ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 For this to happen, the word vectors for "milk" and "drank" must be aligned.
 The vectors for "milk" and "cat" will diverge somewhat.
 And they will be quite different for "milk" and "black".

-Now, let's go back to the point that we kept in the back of our minds.
+Let's go back to the point we had kept at the back of our minds - how does the Transformer figure out what set of weights will give it the best results?

 The word vectors are generated based on the word embeddings and the weights of the Linear layers.
 Therefore the Transformer can learn those embeddings, Linear weights and so on to produce the word vectors as required above.